elastic/elasticsearch-ruby/elasticsearch-transport/README.md

 For local development, clone the repository and run `bundle install`.
 See `rake -T` for a list of available Rake tasks for running tests, generating documentation, starting a testing cluster, etc.

-Bug fixes and features must be accompanying by unit tests.
+Bug fixes and features must be covered by unit tests.
 Integration tests are written in Ruby 1.9 syntax.

-Github's pull requests and issues are used to send code contributions and bug reports.
+Github's pull requests and issues are used to communicate, send bug reports and code contributions.

 ## The Architecture